 With a name like American Horror Story, this is clearly a show made for Halloween.
 Every season of American Horror Story explores a self-contained story, so you can view each season as a kind of miniseries.

 The characters, direction, and narrative of Hannibal are all top-notch and award-worthy.
-However, there’s a reason why Hannibal had such a small viewership during its run: it’s difficult to watch at times.
-I watched most of this series peering through my fingers—and often had to take breaks because of how dark it could get.
+However, there’s a reason why Hannibal had such a small viewership during its run: it’s often difficult to watch.
+I viewed most of this series peering through my fingers—and had to take frequent breaks because of how dark it could get.

 3. The X-Files

-The X-Files is a long-running and recently-rebooted series beloved by fans and critics alike.
-It one of the first shows to successfully mix standalone episodes with serial storylines, allowing it to deliver deep character developments while satisfyingly wrapping up each episode as a self-contained story.
+The X-Files is a long-running series beloved by fans and critics alike.
+It was one of the first shows to successfully mix standalone episodes with serial storylines, allowing it to deliver deep character developments while satisfyingly wrapping up each episode as a self-contained story.

 4. The Walking Dead

-A Halloween without zombies would not be Halloween at all, and we’d be remiss if we left out the most popular zombie show in the history of television.
-Season one started with 5 million viewers.
-Season six ended with 14 million viewers.
+A Halloween without zombies would not be Halloween at all, and we’d be remiss if we left out one of the best zombie shows in the history of television.
+Season one nabbed five million viewers.
+By season five, 17 million viewers were tuning in.
 It’s a must-watch for zombie lovers.

 5. Fear the Walking Dead